Gerhard Melvin Dahl

 Gerhard Melvin Dahl (June 8, 1876 – December 29, 1953) was an American financier.

-He was born in Fort Howard, Brown County, Wisconsin, to Theodore Halverson Dahl, a Lutheran minister, and Rebekka Oline (Gjertsen) Dahl, who immigrated from Norway in about 1865.
-Dahl was a graduate of the University of Wisconsin, and as an attorney served as City Attorney and later was elected District Attorney in Portage County, Wisconsin.
-On June 5, 1900, Dahl married his first wife, Georgeana (Cate) Dahl, the youngest daughter of Judge George Washington Cate of Stevens Point, Portage county, Wisconsin, who served one term in the U.S. House of Representatives as a Democrat.
-In 1902 the Dahls suffered the loss of their only child, George Theodore Dahl, before his first birthday.
+He was born in Fort Howard, Brown County, Wisconsin, to Theodor Halvorson Dahl, a Lutheran minister, and Rebekka Oline (Gjertsen) Dahl, who immigrated from Norway in 1865.
+Dahl was a graduate of the University of Wisconsin.
+He served as City Attorney and later was elected District Attorney in Portage County, Wisconsin.
+On June 5, 1900, Dahl married his first wife, Georgeana (Cate) Dahl, the youngest daughter of Judge George Washington Cate of Stevens Point, Portage County, Wisconsin, who served one term in the U.S. House of Representatives as a Democrat.
+In 1902, the Dahls suffered the loss of their only child, George Theodore Dahl, before his first birthday.

-In 1910 Dahl was appointed Street Railroad Commissioner in Cleveland, Ohio.
-In 1912 went to work for Sidney V. Mitchell as vice president of Electric Bond and Share Company (engaged in financing and managing public utilities in many states).
-On January 1, 1917, Dahl became a vice president of Chase Bank in New York City.
-In that position he led the three-year successful reorganization of the New Orleans Railway and Light Company.
+In 1910, Dahl was appointed Street Railroad Commissioner in Cleveland, Ohio.
+In 1912, he went to work for Sidney V. Mitchell as vice president of the Electric Bond and Share Company (engaged in financing and managing public utilities in many states).
+On January 1, 1917, Dahl became a vice president of Chase National Bank in New York City.
+In that position, he led the three-year successful reorganization of the New Orleans Railway and Light Company.

-The Brooklyn–Manhattan Transit Corporation in New York was set up in 1923 as its chairman.
-He was originally a member of the BRT reorganization committee when William S. Menden was president.
+The Brooklyn-Manhattan Transit Corporation (BMT) in New York was set up in 1923 with Dahl as its chairman.
+He was originally a member of the Brooklyn Rapid Transit Company (BRT) reorganization committee when William S. Menden was president.
 Their goal was to re-vitalize the BMT, improve service, improve its public image, and enhance shareholder value.
 Dahl was chairman of the board of BMT from 1924 to 1943.
 For many years Dahl and NYC Mayor John Hylan feuded about transit issues in a bitter, personal and public way.
 There are many articles in New York papers about this feud.
-Dahl published the book "Transit Truths" in 1924 to educate the public about the issues.
+Dahl published the book, Transit Truths, in 1924 to educate the public about the issues.